Solving General-Utility Markov Decision Processes in the Single-Trial Regime with Online Planning: Policy Optimization in the Single-Trial Regime

 \subsection{Computing (approximately) optimal policies by resorting to $F_{1,H}$}

-The result below (proof in Appendix~\ref{appendix:B:truncation_proof}) establishes that the regret $\R(\pi)$ of any policy $\pi \in \Pi_\text{NM}$ can be upper bounded, up to a constant, by the regret of policy $\pi$ for the single-trial truncated objective.
+The result below (proof in Appendix~\ref{appendix:B:truncation_proof}) establishes that the optimality gap $\mathrm{OptGap}(\pi)$ of any policy $\pi \in \Pi_\text{NM}$ can be upper bounded, up to a constant, by the optimality gap of policy $\pi$ for the single-trial truncated objective.